Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: EVALUATION OF L-PRLN

-In the lower portion of the income distribution, the PRLN estimate does the best according to most metrics, while the posterior median from the tract level model outperforms the posterior mean.
+In the lower portion of the income distribution, the PRLN estimate does the best according to most metrics, while the L-PRLN posterior median outperforms the posterior mean.
 In the middle of the distribution this completely reverses: PRLN does the worst, and the posterior mean outperforms the posterior median.
 In the upper portion of the distribution but still under the 90th percentile, PRLN does the best again, but the posterior mean still outperforms the posterior median.
 In the 90th percentile, the posterior mean performs the best, while PRLN performs the worst.
 In the 95th percentile the same pattern holds, but PRLN performs disastrously bad.
-This is because PRLN attempts to ensure that an estimate for $\alpha$ is greater than one.
-If this constraint cannot be satisfied, then the procedure reverts to assuming a uniform distribution if the bin in question is not the top bin.
-If it is the top bin, and PRLN cannot get an estimated $\alpha > 1$, it assumes the top bin is a point mass on the bin minimum.
-Assuming the top bin is a point mass can drastically hurt PRLN's predictions in the upper tail, which we see here.
-The tract-level model does not have this problem since each $\alpha$ is constrained to be greater than one and is regularized away from one by the prior.
+This is because if PRLN cannot guarantee an estimate for an $\alpha$ that is greater than one in the top bin, it assumes the bin is a point mass on the bin minimum.
+See Section~\ref{sec:PRLN} for details.
+This can drastically hurt PRLN's predictions in the upper tail, which we see here.
+L-PRLN does not have this problem since each $\alpha$ is constrained to be greater than one and is regularized away from one by the prior.

 So in general, the best performing point-estimate depends on which region of the income distribution the data-user cares about.
-For the middle of the distribution or the far right tail, the tract-level model is superior, but everywhere else PRLN is superior.
+For the middle of the distribution or the far right tail, L-PRLN is superior, but everywhere else PRLN is superior.
 PRLN performs the best for the Gini coefficient, with the posterior median outperforming the posterior mean.
 For other measures of inequality and other functionals of the income distributions, which estimate performs best will depend on how much they load on different regions of the income distribution.
+Note that this comparison deliberately limited L-PRLN by preventing it from using all of the available estimates -- estimates that PRLN cannot use.